 There is, however, a darker side to these non-serious inquiries.
 The worst-case scenario is that some people are looking to scam you in one way or another.
 These are the people you have to really look out for.
 They will do their best to make you believe that they are really interested in your car.

-The way to avoid any risk to really be aware of what kinds of things scammer say so you can identify them early before you get caught in their trap.
+The way to avoid any risk to really be aware of what kinds of things scammer say or do to better prepare you to identify them early before you get caught in their trap.

 Knowing how to screen each inquiry that comes your way is about as good as it gets in terms of performing a basic screening to protect yourself from time-wasters and potential scammers.